- Explore the natural paradise that is Inthanon National Park

-Wake up bright and early for today's full day trek along the flowing river to the hill tribe village of Pamon.
-The scenic route passes by plenty of waterfalls and pool which you will have ample time to swim or wade in.
+Wake up bright and early for today's full-day trek along the flowing river to the hill tribe village of Pamon.
+The scenic route passes by plenty of waterfalls and pools, which you will have ample time to swim in or wade.
 Following lunch, you arrive in the village and are greeted by the locals.
 Pamon Village is made up of three extended families of Karen people, many of whom are Catholic.
 As such, you will notice a distinct difference in their food, dress, and language.

 Day 4: Trek from Pamon to Mae Sapok Village

-This morning after breakfast, bid farewell to your gracious hosts, before continuing your trek along the river.
-The next few hours will take you pass endless waterfalls, pine forests, and rolling hills before reaching the forest's end lat this afternoon.
-From here you drive one hour to the village of Ban Kat where you will be hosted in a traditional rural Thai house.
+This morning after breakfast, bid farewell to your gracious hosts before continuing your trek along the river.
+The next few hours will take you past endless waterfalls, pine forests, and rolling hills before reaching the forest's end late this afternoon.
+From here, you drive one hour to the village of Ban Kat, where you will be hosted in a traditional rural Thai house.
 Enjoy a hearty meal of Northern Thai food and take in the variety of antiques from both Thailand and Myanmar.

 This morning after breakfast, make your way to Chiang Mai.
 En route, stop to explore Ban Tawai, a small woodcarving village known worldwide for its quality furniture and woodworking.
-Once in town head to Santitham Breakfast for a relaxing local lunch.
+Once in town, head to Santitham Breakfast for a relaxing local lunch.
 Here Chef Gong blends traditional food from Eastern Thailand with cuisines of the north, making for a unique and delicious Thai flavor.
-Afterwards, indulge in a therapeutic foot massage, a well-earned treat for your days of trekking.
-From here, you are transferred to the airport for your onward travels.
+Afterward, indulge in a therapeutic foot massage, a well-earned treat for your days of trekking.
+From here, you'll transfer to the airport for your onward travels.

 More Great Thailand Itineraries